rust-lang/rfcs/active/0000-fat-objects.md

 ## Single Inheritance

+Single inheritance is necessary to meet all the listed requirements, but is not the focus of this RFC.
+Another RFC should focus on choosing the exact form of it.
 For the purposes of the examples below I'll assume the version of single inheritance proposed in the @nikomatsakis [blog post from October 2013](http://smallcultfollowing.com/babysteps/blog/2013/10/24/single-inheritance/).

-Single inheritance is necessary to meet all the listed requirements, but isn't really the focus of this RFC--another RFC should focus on choosing the exact form of it.
-It's included here by reference, just so I can use it to show that combining it with fat objects meets the requirements that inspired the `virtual struct` proposal.
+This RFC is not advocating for this over any of the other proposed forms of single inheritance--others, such as [traits with fields](https://github.com/mozilla/rust/issues/9912) or just so I can use it to show that combining it with fat objects meets the requirements that inspired the `virtual struct` proposal.

 ## Downcasting